Revisiting (Un)Fairness in Recourse by Minimizing Worst-Case Social Burden: Preliminaries and Related Work

 \paragraph{Measuring Algorithmic Fairness.} Research on algorithmic fairness has primarily examined disparities in model predictions across population subgroups, focusing on the \textit{fairness of predictions themselves}.
-Fairness definitions typically fall into two categories: \textit{individual-level}, which requires similar individuals to receive similar outcomes, and \textit{group-level}, which evaluates whether performance metrics (e.g., accuracy, true positive rate (TPR)) are comparable across demographic groups.
+Fairness definitions typically fall into two categories: \textit{individual-level}, which requires similar individuals to receive similar outcomes, and \textit{group-level}, which evaluates whether performance metrics (\textit{e.g.,} accuracy) are comparable across demographic groups.
 Group metrics are widely used due to their computational simplicity, ease of integration into machine-learning pipelines, and ability to reveal structural disparities.
-Two common examples are \textit{statistical parity} \cite{dwork2012fairness}, which measures differences in the probability of a positive prediction (i.e., acceptance rate (AR)) across groups regardless of true labels, and \textit{equality of opportunity} \cite{heidari2019moral}, which measures such differences only among individuals in the positive class (i.e., TPR).
+Two common examples are \textit{statistical parity} \cite{dwork2012fairness}, which measures differences in the probability of a positive prediction (\textit{i.e.,} acceptance rate) across groups regardless of true labels, and \textit{equality of opportunity} \cite{heidari2019moral}, which measures such differences only among individuals in the positive class (\textit{i.e.,} true positive rate).
 However, \textit{these metrics focus solely on the prediction stage and overlook the downstream consequences of model decisions}.

 \paragraph{Measuring and Enhancing Fairness in Recourse.}